CIRCL/carl-hauser/SOTA/SOTA.md

 <img src="sota-ressources/LCCH_results.png" alt="L-CCH results : Harris based + Clustering [10]" />

-\[<span class="citeproc-not-found" data-reference-id="chenDetectingVisuallySimilar2010a">**???**</span>\] is merging structures and layout to “higher level” structures before perform matching.
+\[12\] is merging structures and layout to “higher level” structures before perform matching.
 They report %95 true positive rate with less than %1.7 false positive

 \[1\] uses a two passes method, based on metadata (SSL, URL, ..
 49% to 66.78% detection rate) and then SIFT keypoint matching.
 It reported %90 of accuracy with less than %0.5 of false positives.

-\[40\] uses a spatial postprocessing algorithm upon SIFT, to remove matches that are not relevant, if not “spatially consistent” with source picture. \[39\] seems to use a similar idea.
+\[41\] uses a spatial postprocessing algorithm upon SIFT, to remove matches that are not relevant, if not “spatially consistent” with source picture. \[40\] seems to use a similar idea.

 ### Visual similarity - Text handling